 - Students will receive extensive training on how to advise their peers and in the process become experts in writing job applications and giving feedback.

 - Students will have access to exclusive training workshops organized by the Career Services Center to advance their knowledge about the world of job applications and recruitment.

 - Contact details of one reference (academic or professional)

 Interested applicants can seek assistance from the Career Services Center as they apply for this opportunity.

-- Applications are due two weeks from the day of the call for applications
+- Applications are due one week from the day of the call for applications

 - Applicants should expect to hear back from the Career Services Center one week after the due date about the status of their application.

 - Shortlisted students will be invited for an interview